makazhan/uoe-msc-projects-2020/README.md

 OpenNMT-py expects the input in two separate files: source and target.
 This applies to all data splits: train, dev, and test.
-For instance, our example sentence pre-processed for Lematus with 3 character context window might look like this:
+For instance, our example sentence pre-processed for Lematus with 3 characters context window might look like this:

 <pre>
 source file:                                target file: